Trade Union Act 1984

 The Trade Union Act 1984 (c.
-49) was a law in the United Kingdom that required all trade unions to hold a secret ballot before calling a strike.
+49) was an act of the Parliament of the United Kingdom that required all trade unions to hold a secret ballot before calling a strike.
 The majority of the act did not apply to trade unions based in Northern Ireland.
 The act was repealed on 16 October 1992.
 Sir Peter Bottomley, an employment minister, reportedly said that the act was "designed to ensure that trade unions are more democratic and their leaders more accountable to their members."

 The act also required unions to elect a new general secretary every five years and to validate funds every ten years.

 Kenneth Clarke, who is a politician for the Conservative Party (UK) reported that, at a point approximately two years after the passing of the bill, 19 unions changed the practice to comply with the act.
 The act also says that those who are in high up positions in the union must "be accountable to the membership [of the union] as a whole."